Martin-Lacroix/AcePy/README.md

 ## Introduction

 Code developed for obtaining the **Master's degree in Engineering Physics**.
 The code is an arbitrary polynomial chaos toolkit for high dimensional stochastic problems with correlated input variables.
-The examples and doc folders contain some test-cases as well as a compilable documentation.
+The examples and doc folders contain some test-cases as well as a documentation.
 [Thesis report here](https://hdl.handle.net/2268/293566).

 ## Installation